Maren Morris, Chris Stapleton lead ACM Awards nominations

-The academy announced on Friday that Morris and Stapleton both had six nominations ahead of the April 18 awards show, which will air on CBS from Nashville, Tennessee.
+The academy announced Friday that Morris and Stapleton both had six nominations ahead of the April 18 awards show, which will air on CBS from Nashville.

 This year, Morris’ crossover pop hit “The Bones,” was nominated for single of the year and earned her two nominations as songwriter and artist for song of the year.
 She was also nominated for female artist of the year, which she won last year, and music video of the year for “Better Than We Found It.”
 She had another nomination for the all-star collaboration The Highwomen in group of the year.